 The most common way to bike with young kids and toddlers is to use a bike seat or trailer.
 Bike seats can be either front-mounted or rear-mounted.

 What’s better—a bike seat or a trailer?

 This is a trick question, there is no better—just what’s best for your family.
 In either case, your child will need to be 12 months old and have good neck strength to start riding with you.
 (For babies younger than 12 months, read this article on cycling with infants first).

-We started riding with our son in an iBert seat since he turned a year old and we love being able to chat with him while we ride, and he loves being up front and feeling involved.
-As mountain bikers, we also like the front seat for the ability to ride it off-road on mild singletrack.
-(The Mac Ride also works well for mountain biking).
+We started riding with our son in an iBert seat when turned a year old and we loved being able to chat with him while we rode, and he loved being up front and feeling involved.
+As he got a little older, we switched to the Mac Ride.
+As mountain bikers, we also like that front mounted seats give you the ability to ride off road on mild singletrack.

 Rear-mounted seats can also be nice for those with longer legs or a small bike, where a front mounted seat might interfere with pedaling and steering.
 In fact, bike compatibility is always an issue with seats.